 At least 25% of males begin losing their hair before they reach the age of 21.
 By the time they’re 35, around two-thirds of them will experience noticeable hair loss.
 It also affects 40% of women by the time they’re 50.

 Around the age of 50, 85% of men will have experienced significant thinning.
 Hair restoration surgery is one of the most effective treatments for hair loss.
-But many people wonder, “is hair transplant haram and should I refrain from getting it?”
+But many people wonder if a hair transplant is haram.
 In this guide, we’ll answer just that.

 Is the Hair Transplant Technique Haram?

 As is evident, each technique uses hair from the patient’s head.
 No other person’s hair is used, so it’s all-natural and real.
 Some people say that the use of artificial hair and wigs is not permissible.
-As long as it’s the person’s hair, the answer to is hair transplant haram is no. So, you can get this surgery with peace of mind.
+As long as it’s the person’s own hair, a hair transplant is not haram.
+So, you can get this surgery with peace of mind.

 Hair loss isn’t something that people have control over in most instances.
 They may be unable to stop either.
 Genetics, medication, illness, chemotherapy/radiotherapy, stress, iron or vitamin deficiency can all cause hair loss.
 And in some cases it’s permanent.